momofuku pork buns

-After a wait of about twenty minutes, we were seated at a long, modern bar, ideal for a party of two (the wait is likely longer for a table).
+After a wait of about twenty minutes, we were seated at a long, modern bar, ideal for a party of two.
 The appetizers were seasonal specials that may be out of rotation by now—but if they were any indication, Momofuku’s small plates are really, really good.
-My favorite was a seared diver sea scallop flecked with lime zest and floating in a bed of smoky, chili-spiked corn ($12 for a single scallop—but what a scallop it was).
-My next pick, a summer squash salad with pickled beets, perfectly dressed with tofu vinaigrette ($12), stood out for its pine-nut brittle topping, which I thought, with a passing horror, was a pile of Bacos.
+My favorite was a seared diver sea scallop flecked with lime zest and floating in a bed of smoky, chili-spiked corn ($12 for a single scallop—but what a scallop).
+My next pick, a summer squash salad with pickled beets, perfectly dressed with tofu vinaigrette ($12), stood out for its crunchy pine-nut brittle topping.

 After these starters, the main courses seemed a bit of a let-down.
+But that may have been a matter of selection.
 A bowl of ginger scallion noodles, although nicely flavored and cooked to a just-right springy texture, is, when you come right down to it, just a bowl of noodles.
-The ramen ($16) was a little more exciting, since at least it featured a lot of stuff: more delicious pork belly, shaved pork shoulder, scallions, fishcake, poached egg, and noodles.
-The broth was so salty, though, that I couldn’t help but wish for a bowl from nearby Japanese chains Ippudo, or Ramen Setagaya, instead.
+The ramen ($16) was a little more exciting: more delicious pork belly, shaved pork shoulder, scallions, fishcake, poached egg, and noodles.
+The broth was salty for my taste, though, especially after having tried nearby Japanese Ippudo and Ramen Setagaya.

 Verdict: go for anything with pork and no broth.
 Try the seasonal specials and check out the ever-changing $30 prix-fixe dinner menu.
-Also, Momofuku now serves a fried chicken dinner ($100 for two whole chickens, moo shu pancakes, and vegetables) which, if you can handle the online reservation system, and have four buddies to split the cost, looks a helluva lot better than a KFC bucket.
+Also, Momofuku now serves a fried chicken dinner ($100 for two whole chickens, moo shu pancakes, and vegetables) which, if you have four buddies to split the cost, looks hella good.

 Worshiping at the Altar of Ramen – NYTimes.com